 Professional Tax (PT) is a tax levied by many Indian states on profession, employment and trade.
 Article 276 of the Indian Constitution allows the state government to levy and collect a tax on professions, trades, callings, and employments.
-As a result of this, this tax is applicable in certain Indian states, and each state has come out with their own law in this regard, with their own set of registration criteria, tax rates, compliances and exemptions.
+As a result of this, this tax is applicable in certain Indian states, and each state has come out with it’s own law in this regard, with it’s own set of registration criteria, tax rates, compliances and exemptions.
 Therefore, individuals and business entities are required to check beforehand about the States where they are required to register themselves or their business under the state’s Professional Tax.

 Professional Tax is applicable in most of the Indian states, including major Indian states like Maharashtra, Karnataka, Telangana, Tamil Nadu, Gujarat, Punjab.
-It is not applicable in Union Territories including Delhi, and states of Haryana, Uttar Pradesh etc. In case of employment, Professional Tax is deducted by the owner of the business, that is, the employer.
+It is not applicable in Union Territories including Delhi, and the states of Haryana, Uttar Pradesh, etc. In case of employment, Professional Tax is deducted by the owner of the business, that is, the employer.
 Most states follow a slab system based on the income to levy professional tax rates.
 As per the Indian Constitution a cap of Rs.
 2,500 per year has been fixed.
 Therefore, states such as Maharashtra levies Rs.
 175 per month on those earning between Rs.
 5,001 and Rs.
 10,000 and Rs.
 200 per month on those earning above Rs.
 10,001, while the state of Karnataka charges Rs.
 150 for those earning between 10,000 and Rs.14,999 and Rs.
 200 per month on those earning above Rs.
 15,000.

 Our representative will get in touch with you to understand the nature of your business and to guide you through the applicable Professional Tax registration process.
 Check out the details required section for documents required in the process.

 - Name, Address and Business Type of the applicant

 - Phone Number and Email ID of the Applicant